-We see that BH kinetic feedback operates intermittently, visible for short instances, separated by longer time intervals.
-The rightmost column of Fig. 2 represents a typical outburst example; the evolution time of t = 1.73 Gyr was chosen for this figure to coincide with one such kinetic outburst.
-When gas accumulates near the galaxy center, the accretion rate onto the BH rises, and feedback acts to eject gas out of the disk in the form of bipolar jet-like outflows, consisting of multi-temperature, metal-enriched gas, moving outward at a high speed $v_w$ .
-This depletes (partially) the central reservoir of gas, and the BH accretion rate reduces, stopping the bipolar outflow.
-This off-period occurs for a longer time than the outflow was on, when the gas flows in again near the central BH.
-The process acts periodically, with intermittent active outbursts, separated by longer quiescent intervals; as long as the reservoir of gas in the central disk region is not depleted significantly.
+The rightmost column of Fig. 2 represents a typical jet-like outburst example.
+When gas accumulates near the galaxy center, the BHAR rises and feedback acts to eject gas out of the disk, consisting of multi-temperature, metalenriched outflow, moving at a high speed v_w .
+This depletes (partially) the central gas reservoir, and the BHAR reduces, stopping the bipolar outflow.
+During the off-period, which occurs for a longer time than the outflow was on, gas flows in near the BH again.
+The process acts periodically with intermittent active outbursts, separated by longer quiescent intervals.
 Whereas for BH thermal feedback, the outflow occurs relatively more continuously, and after a while some of the outflowing gas slows down, reverses and inflows.